-Network design requirements for PM{2.5} require sites in each MSA located in areas of expected maximum concentrations (40 CFR Part 58 Appendix D).
-The Air District siting for PM{2.5} considers the potential effect on air quality from many PM{2.5} source types, including stationary and area sources, roadways, residential wood burning, and agriculture.
-The primary objective of these maximum concentration SLAMS is to determine compliance with the PM{2.5} NAAQS.
-Because the NAAQS are based on annual means or the 98th percentile daily average PM{2.5} concentrations, these sites should be located where the annual mean or 98th percentile concentration are expected to be highest, even though other locations may experience higher concentrations on a specific day.
+Network design requirements for PM2.5 require sites in each MSA located in areas of expected maximum concentrations (40 CFR part 58, appendix D).
+The Air District siting for PM2.5 considers the potential effect on air quality from many PM2.5 source types, including stationary and area sources, roadways, residential wood burning, and agriculture.
+The primary objective of these maximum concentration SLAMS is to determine compliance with the PM2.5 NAAQS.
+Because the NAAQS are based on annual means and the 98th percentile daily average PM2.5 concentrations, these sites should be located where the annual mean and/or 98th percentile concentration are expected to be highest, even though other locations may experience higher concentrations on a specific day.
+EPA has determined that the current PM2.5 monitoring network in the Bay Area meets this requirement.